 That made me feel a bit sad though.
 No scares?
 No dressing up, no delving into history to pick out horror movies to watch.

 Okay, I’m not a complete misery.
-I have decided to put together a post featuring some true horror moments from the Imps history that will have you cowering behind you sofa for far longer than Freddy Krueger or that one with the hockey mask.
+I have decided to put together a post featuring some true horror moments from the Imps’ history that will have you cowering behind your sofa for far longer than Freddy Krueger or that one with the hockey mask.
 You can watch those knowing they’re made up, but the six things I’ve got for you are real.

 6 -George Cain

 Sometimes, at night when the wind is whistling outside my window and the rain batters the glass, I remember this moment.
-Lincoln City, desperate for points against a play off rival, push forward.
+Lincoln City, desperate for points against a playoff rival, push forward.
 A long ball (surely not) from the opposition runs to Pawel Abbott, about 1000 yards offside.
-He jokingly slips the ball in the net.
+He jokingly slips the ball into the net.